David Griffiths (composer): Composing

-Griffiths is recognised as one of New Zealand's leading composers and as such is fully represented by SouNZ Aotearoa, the Centre for New Zealand Music.
+Griffiths is recognised as one of New Zealand's leading composers and is represented by SouNZ Aotearoa, the Centre for New Zealand Music.
 SouNZ has on record eighty-six published works by Griffiths including choral music, song cycles, songs, opera, piano music and chamber music for a variety of instruments.
 He has written commissions for numerous musicians and groups including the Karlheinz Company and the New Zealand Chamber Soloists and has received official support for compositional projects through Creative New Zealand.

-Griffiths has gained a particular reputation as a choral composer with choral works being performed by choirs around the world and several recordings made by choirs in the United States of America.
-The "Te Deum Laudamus" was commissioned by award winning, Seattle based vocal ensemble, Opus 7 for their 10th anniversary celebrations in 2002.
+Griffiths is well known as a choral composer, with his works being performed by choirs around the world, including several recordings in the United States of America.
+"Te Deum Laudamus" was commissioned by award-winning, Seattle based vocal ensemble, Opus 7 for their 10th anniversary celebrations in 2002.
 Other notable works include, "The Servant", for choir, soloist and two string quartets and operas, "The Woman from Moab", based on the biblical book of Ruth and "The White Lady".

 Griffiths frequently draws on existing texts for his songs.
 Many of these have been of an original New Zealand setting, such as "Six Watercolours".
 This work, originally commissioned by John Rimmer, consists of six art songs with poetry inspired by the paintings of Doris Lusk.
 They describe some of the untouched landscapes along the New Zealand coast.
 Other texts are drawn from original traditional Latin liturgical texts and a variety of sources as exhibited in the collected CD of his early art songs, "Charms and Knots".